pavkids84-dev/cloud-infrastructure-labs/network/README.md

 → Port
 ```

-This layer model is also used as a troubleshooting framework throughout the networking labs.
+The OSI model is used throughout this directory as a troubleshooting framework rather than only as a theoretical model.

 ---